 Wedges can serve as either continuation or reversal patterns.

-A rising wedge is formed when price consolidates between upward sloping support and resistance lines.Here, the slope of the support line is steeper than that of the resistance.
+A rising wedge is formed when the price consolidates between upward sloping support and resistance lines.Here, the slope of the support line is steeper than that of the resistance.

 This indicates that higher lows are being formed faster than higher highs.
 This leads to a wedge-like formation, which is exactly where the chart pattern gets its name from!